Cognition and Cognitive Science

 The different interactive exercises are presented as fun brain games that you can practice on your computer.
 After each session, CogniFit will present a detailed picture, showing the evolution of the user's cognitive state.
 It also compares their cognitive performance to other users.
 It has been shown that the battery of online clinical exercises from CogniFit promotes the creation of new synapses and neural circuits that are able to reorganize and recover function in the most deteriorated cognitive areas.

 We know that, with time, the brain can change its structure and functioning.
-This is what we call brain or neuroplasticity Because of this brain plasticity, we are able to improve our cognitive skills, and also restore (or maintain) them if our brain is affected by a brain trauma (brain trauma, stroke) or a neurological disease (Multiple Sclerosis, Alzheimer's, cognitive deterioration…).
+This is what we call brain or neuroplasticity Because of this brain plasticity, or neuroplasticity, we are able to improve our cognitive skills, and also restore (or maintain) them if our brain is affected by a brain trauma (brain trauma, stroke) or a neurological disease (Multiple Sclerosis, Alzheimer's, cognitive deterioration…).
 Brain plasticity allows us to create new brain connections and increase neural circuits, which ultimately improves their functionality.

 If neuroscience and studying brain plasticity has shown us anything, it is that the more we use a neural circuit, the stronger it gets.
 The cognitive stimulation program from CogniFit works to explore our cognitive processes.
 Once we are able to understand each individual's cognitive state, we are offer them a personalized cognitive training program.
 Focusing on the most challenging tasks will ensure that we are creating and establishing new neural connections, which will get stronger and stronger the more that they are trained.